 Let’s start with Quickblox.
 They offer a wide range of plans and even a free one.
 The pricing is based on and scales with monthly active users (MAU), concurrent connections, data retention and file size.

 We noticed that the concurrent connections and data retention numbers are quite limiting in comparison to TalkJS and other chat API & SDK providers we talked about on our blog.

 The upside is the Startup plan suitable for smaller companies that are just starting out.
 It offers a nice amount of MAUs and acceptable file size, but is still extremely limited on concurrent connections and data retention.

 In contrast, TalkJS offers a lot more breathing space for concurrent users (~10% of MAU), data retention, and file size capped at 100 MB.
-The downside is that TalkJS currently doesn’t offer a super affordable plan for companies that are just starting out, although we’ve noticed that the Basic plan works well for some startups.
+The downside is that TalkJS currently doesn’t offer a super affordable plan for companies that are just starting out.

 With regard to features, the TalkJS Basic and Growth plans provide core messaging essentials as well as some advanced ones like:

 - Customizable chat UI theme